Mjz86/String/README.md

 # Unicode Support

-While i haven't made that part in the library, we can easily support unicode or any other encoding just by using one of the 8 states of encoding flags (if they were too small, we could use 2 bits ( is_sso and the reserved bit) to add support for 32 separate encodings, but i dont see any reason for supporting mire than 8 encodings at the same time ).
-Strings with different encodings may not interact, if they do, thats an error and will throw if you allow it.
+While I haven't made that part in the library, we can easily support Unicode or any other encoding just by using one of the 8 states of encoding flags (if they were too small, we could use 2 bits ( `is_sso` and the reserved bit) to add support for 32 separate encodings, but I don't see any reason for supporting more than 8 encodings at the same time).
+Strings with different encodings may not interact; if they do, that's an error and will throw if you allow it.

-# Exception Safely
+# Exception Safety

-In my library, almost everything is noexcept, i mainly wanted everything to be testable in constexpr mode, therfore, i added a custom error encoding for making the string an error value, but, if anyone wants exceptions, thats easy to do with a wrapper ( or a different class, but i currently really like noexcept, so i wont do that for now).
+In my library, almost everything is `noexcept`.
+I mainly wanted everything to be testable in `constexpr` mode; therefore, I added a custom error encoding for making the string an error value.
+But, if anyone wants exceptions, that's easy to do with a wrapper (or a different class, but I currently really like `noexcept`, so I won't do that for now).

 # Allocators (Advanced Users Only)

-While a generic implementation could allow any allocators, because of the amount of templates in it, i made my library with a optional constexpr friendly pmr-like allocator , the string would be 8 bytes more with it, but its beneficial for some contexts.
-Everything is noexcept in its api and a failure is a simple `nullptr` return.
-The Allocator object (memory resource like) needs to outline the string object, its copies and its views.
+While a generic implementation could allow any allocators, because of the amount of templates in it, I made my library with an optional `constexpr` friendly pmr-like allocator.
+The string would be 8 bytes more with it, but it's beneficial for some contexts.
+Everything is `noexcept` in its API, and a failure is a simple `nullptr` return.
+The Allocator object (memory resource like) needs to outlive the string object, its copies, and its views.

 # Value Semantics

-The string is a value type, in my library, all of the move and copy functions are implemented and are noexcept, theres also a third one for const r values, but i won't touch on that implementation detail, because this is more of a nice to have thing.
-But as a summary, move moves everything. share (const r value ) shares ( no alloc) sharables and copies(alloc) the non sharables. copy dose a memcpy ( no alloc) if an allocation doesn't occur, if not calls share.
+The string is a value type.
+In my library, all of the move and copy functions are implemented and are `noexcept`.
+There's also a third one for const r-values, but I won't touch on that implementation detail because this is more of a nice-to-have thing.
+But as a summary, move moves everything.
+Share (const r-value) shares (no alloc) sharables and copies (alloc) the non-sharables.
+Copy does a memcpy (no alloc) if an allocation doesn't occur; if not, calls share.

 # The Rope Counterpart

-Im currently designing a semi-immutable post modern COW and SSO optimized rope class based on an (a,b)-tree of slices of this string and its lazy counterpart, but i havent still implemented it im the library. its the ajason paper in the repository for anyone interested.
+I'm currently designing a semi-immutable post-modern COW and SSO-optimized rope class based on an (a,b)-tree of slices of this string and its lazy counterpart, but I haven't still implemented it in the library.
+It's the ajason paper in the repository for anyone interested.

 # Usability

 All of the `string_view` functionality is supported (an equivalent of it in my library) because we focused on being like views, we lost the ease of these two
-functionalities: mutable iteration + null terminated. we do almost the same thing for views ( std string is like the proxy object i talked about) ( the string view has no c_str method ) but other than the above, we have equivalent functionality for `std string`. (by equivalent, i mean if you dont consider mine being encoding aware)
+functionalities: mutable iteration + null terminated.
+We do almost the same thing for views (`std::string` is like the proxy object I talked about) (the string view has no `c_str` method), but other than the above, we have equivalent functionality for `std::string` (by equivalent, I mean if you don't consider mine being encoding aware).

-Any algorithm for a continuous string is usable and implemented (with regard to its encoding, ascii is like the standard c implementation)
+Any algorithm for a continuous string is usable and implemented (with regard to its encoding; ASCII is like the standard C implementation).

-As i said, we know that this is a implementation to be in-between of view and string, so this is an acceptable tradeoff. if you want to complain about mutable iteration, i dont think you needed a viewing type in the first place, and, do you think the operation that you want to do can use the proxy? its just 2 move operations and a reference count check if you owned it before, and if not, you would have copied anyways. after than that, you get a char* as your iterator type with all of the normal string functionality (potentially null terminated if requested). if you want to complain about null terminators, i think you either need to be comfortable with c APIs ( explicit work with memcpy) or rethink your design, when the sandard string is allowed to have intermediate null terminators, i think it would be a bug to require null termination ( see the talk on folly's string implementation) and again, we did put `as_c_str`, so i think theres no valid complaints.
+As I said, we know that this is an implementation to be in-between of view and string, so this is an acceptable tradeoff.
+If you want to complain about mutable iteration, I don't think you needed a viewing type in the first place, and do you think the operation that you want to do can use the proxy?
+It's just 2 move operations and a reference count check if you owned it before, and if not, you would have copied anyways.
+After than that, you get a `char*` as your iterator type with all of the normal string functionality (potentially null terminated if requested).
+If you want to complain about null terminators, I think you either need to be comfortable with C APIs (explicit work with `memcpy`) or rethink your design.
+When the standard string is allowed to have intermediate null terminators, I think it would be a bug to require null termination (see the talk on Folly's string implementation), and again, we did put `as_c_str`, so I think there's no valid complaints.

 # Conclusion

-With the growing use of string views, there has become an opportunity to get the best of both worlds, we can use our strings like a string view, get value semantics, still not copy or allocate, and use a unified type for our strings, making using the string as a mutable reference easier and reducing the overhead for functions who need to change the string in certain areas but not the others.
-While there's some inherent complexity in this method, this was the best implemented out of 5 that i made, but this provides a good way to minimize UB of use-after-free with using a reference counted string view, while still benefiting from most of its upsides.
+With the growing use of string views, there has become an opportunity to get the best of both worlds.
+We can use our strings like a string view, get value semantics, still not copy or allocate, and use a unified type for our strings, making using the string as a mutable reference easier and reducing the overhead for functions who need to change the string in certain areas but not the others.
+While there's some inherent complexity in this method, this was the best implemented out of 5 that I made, but this provides a good way to minimize UB of use-after-free with using a reference-counted string view, while still benefiting from most of its upsides.

 **Note:**

-Although I can share my library, I'm a bit scared to do so, because of how open source products are treated, I think I will eventually make it open source, but not for rn.
+Although I can share my library, I'm a bit scared to do so because of how open-source products are treated.
+I think I will eventually make it open source, but not for rn.

-Also, sorry if markdown is not professional, i don't have much experience with it
+Also, sorry if the markdown is not professional; I don't have much experience with it.

 This paper is located at:
 [https://github.com/Mjz86/String_description/blob/main/README.md](https://github.com/Mjz86/String_description/blob/main/README.md)